![]() |

 |

-else than a Touch & Tell with French voices
+Nothing else than a Touch & Tell with French voices stored in the Speech-ROM.

 The

-& Tell introduced one year earlier but lacks the Speech-ROM.
-Instead of it
+& Tell introduced one year earlier but lacks the Speech-ROM which is placed

-module looks like the well known Expansion-ROM's of the original Touch &
+This module looks like the well known Expansion-ROMs of the original Touch &

-Synthesis Memory (VSM) family introduced with the first version of the Speak
+Synthesis Memory (VSM) introduced with the first version of the Speak &

 Later models of the Le Livre

-Magique include the same Speech-ROM on the main printed circuit board
+Magique include the same Speech-ROM on the Main-PCB.

 The next evolution steps are the more advanced Le